 Good, well-aged compost has been found by many researchers to be the single best method of stopping soil diseases and correcting soil problems.
 Compost is high in humus compounds, full of beneficial microbes that prevent disease and build healthy soil.

 Some differences between Take-All Patch and Brown Patch: With Take-All Patch, the roots rot; with Brown Patch, the blades of the grass rot.
 For the most part, Brown Patch is has a circular shape and Take-All Patch is more irregular.
 You’ll find Brown Patch more active when temperatures are cooler and Take-All Patch more active during warmer weather.

 A fungal disease that’s particularly active in the spring and fall when days are warm and nights are cool.
 A white or grayish powdery/moldy growth forms on the foliage and new shoots.
 The leaves look deformed.

 The photo above was taken on suckers growing at the base of a neighborhood crape myrtle growing in shade.

-It typically infects weak, unhealthy or stressed plants.
-Provide good air circulation, proper fertilization and care.
+It typically infects weak, unhealthy, or stressed plants.
+Provide good air circulation, proper fertilization, and care.

 First, remove affected areas immediately.
 The leaves are not going to return to a normal appearance, so removing them will help to stop the spreading of fungal spores.

-Try one these options:
+Try one of these options: